 - Schedule a Pre-Application Conference by filling out the Pre-Application Conference form and email the form to the appropriate staff member listed on the form.

-- A citizen completes and submits a Text Change Application and the associated fee.
+- A citizen completes and submits a Text Change Application via the Permit and Development Portal and pays the associated fee.

 - Staff reviews the proposal and provides a report to the City Council within 90 days of receipt of a completed application.